Border deaths soar; 2021 could break all-time record

 No More Deaths and Derechos Humanos, Arizona-based organizations, released a report in February arguing the Border Patrol “systematically ignores and mishandles” search and rescues.

-The report, titled “Left to Die,” said in more than 60% of cases where a family or advocacy group forwarded a distress call to agents, the Border Patrol didn’t appear to attempt a search.
+The report, titled “Left to Die,” said in more than 60% of cases in which a family or advocacy group forwarded a distress call to agents, the Border Patrol didn’t appear to attempt a search.
 And times when a search was initiated, the organizations charged that agents did less than they would have for a U.S. citizen search.

 “This failure rate — when compared with the near 100% success rate of county-led search and rescues in the same or similar remote borderland corridors — is a clear indication of systemic and deadly discrimination,” the groups concluded.

-The groups figure the actual number of deaths or disappearances is three to ten times what the Border Patrol records.
+The groups figure the actual number of deaths or disappearances is three to 10 times what the Border Patrol records.

-Immigrant-rights activists say the entire focus on border security deserves blame for many of the deaths.
+Immigrant-rights activists say the focus on border security deserves blame for many of the deaths.

 As the country got more serious about blocking the U.S.-Mexico boundary in the late years of the Clinton administration and early years of the Bush administration, migrants began to take more remote and dangerous paths, particularly through Arizona’s deserts.